Eric-Robert-Lawson/attractor-oncology/HOW_THIS_HELPS_YOU.md

   Which are partially recoverable.
   Which appear heavily locked.

-STEP 4: EPIGENETIC LOCK PROFILE
+STEP 5: EPIGENETIC LOCK PROFILE
   I identify what is maintaining the suppression of your switch genes.

   Is it PRC2 — the EZH2-containing
   complex that silences genes
   by adding repressive marks?
+  (Found in: TNBC, AML, GBM, CRC, prostate cancer, lymphoma, and others across the dataset.)

   Is it the CoREST/LSD1 complex
   that removes activating marks?